 Who would benefit from seeing a Person-Centered Therapist?

 Are you someone who is looking to gain more self-confidence, a stronger sense of identity, or being a voice or an advocate for yourself?
 Are you looking to build healthy interpersonal relationships?
-This counselling approach can also assist clients who suffer from depression, anxiety, grief, stress or abuse.
+This counselling approach can also assist clients who suffer from stress, life transitions and low self-esteem.
 Did you know that clients that are motivated to change their lives are also more likely to succeed in doing so?

 What makes this approach to therapy different?